eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- We are looking for Research Scientist interns who have applied experience in the fields of in the fields of NLP, human-computer interaction, user behavioral analysis and/or the intersection of HCI, NLP and Machine Learning including algorithmic bias.
 We are open to a variety of approaches and methods to answer research questions related to how people interact and engage with Spotify.
 You will be part of an interdisciplinary team focused on making every user interaction with Spotify amazing through personalization and discovery, and in the process pushing state of the art and contributing to the wider research community by publishing papers.
 We work on a broad range of Spotify features – personalized playlists such as Discover Weekly and Daily Mix, the Homepage, Search and other ML systems powering recommendations of music and podcasts to 180 million users with billions of interactions.
 	- You are currently in a PhD program in human-computer interaction, psychology, NLP, statistics, IR/search/agents, data science or related area.
 	- You have publications in top tier venues such as CHI, ACL, UbiComp, SIGIR, Interspeech, HRI, CSCW, RecSys, or related.
-	- You are intrigued by how interaction design, data collection strategies, and people’s perceptions affect Machine Learning outcomes.
+	- You are intrigued by how interaction design, data collection strategies, and people's perceptions affect Machine Learning outcomes.
 	- You have a demonstrated interest in speech/natural language, personalized recommendations, crowdsourcing, diversity in AI – and music or podcasts.
 	- You are a creative problem-solver who is passionate about digging into complex problems and devising new approaches to reach results.
-	- You have experience with the complexities of real-world data, and understand the value of both in-depth, qualitative and web-scale, quantitative data working together to create a deep understanding of people’s interaction with technology.
+	- You have experience with the complexities of real-world data, and understand the value of both in-depth, qualitative and web-scale, quantitative data working together to create a deep understanding of people's interaction with technology.
 + skill set:
 	- We are looking for Research Scientist interns who have applied experience in the field of machine learning, machine Intelligence, user behavioural analysis, IR, NLP, and more broadly, AI.
 You will be part of an interdisciplinary team focused on making every user interaction with Spotify amazing through personalisation and discovery, and in the process pushing state of the art and contributing to the wider research community by publishing papers.
 We work on a broad range of Spotify features – personalised playlists such as Discover Weekly and Daily Mix, the Homepage, Search and other ML systems powering recommendations.
 	- Courses: PhD programme in Computer Science, Data Science, or related areas with a strong computational focus.